 Creating Specialized Rehabilitation Services

 Increased public awareness and advancements in emergency medical care mean more people today are being diagnosed—and living—with brain injury.
-And The MENTOR Network’s Specialty Rehabilitation Services group—consisting of CareMeridian and NeuroRestorative—are there to meet their needs by offering specialized, community-based rehabilitation options that help pave the way to increased independence for those we serve.
+And The MENTOR Network’s Specialty Rehabilitation Services, delivered by our partner NeuroRestorative, are there to meet their needs by offering specialized, community-based rehabilitation options that help pave the way to increased independence for those we serve.